mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

 | 2nd (German)    | 0.5-            |  de_2ed   | Korrekturen.md        |
 | future editions | latest          |  master   | -                     |

 **Errata** contains a list of corrections for errors in the print version.
 We list all errors we are aware of.
+To display the text simply click on the corresponding file name in the list of linked documents above.

 ## Structure of the package